Code-Institute-Submissions/vin_sauvage_ms3/readme.md

  Thanks to my mentor Ignatius Ukwuoma who thoughtime did not allow him to review this project was greatly responsible for inspiring me to try to tackle it in such a short time.

+##On Reflection

+This project was achived in a very short time (approx. 1 week) against the deadline of the expiry of my Code Institute studentship, it is therefore rough around the edges but has served as a satisfying demonstration that I can achieve a working CRUD implementation with MongoDB under pressure.

+##Disclaimer

+This is for educational use.